samrylanjamesharris/NexusLLM/CONTRIBUTING.md

 NexusLLM is a small trasformer, built from stratch.
 Please keep things simple and understandable so that we all have clarity.

 2. **Don't Overengineer:**
-This is *not* a big project, so please keep the code as minimal and readable.
+This is *not* a big project, so please keep the code minimal and readable.

 3. **Stick To NumPy For Now:**
 This is the core of the project so no PyTorch, TensorFlow or anyother frame until we say so.